floriansalihovic/pet-clinic/3_data_access_and_modification.md

 ## Data access and content modification.

-The previous chapter was introductionary and provides some important basics towards content bundles.
+The previous chapter was a small introduction and provides some important basics towards content bundles.
 Actual content creation or modification in a Application is mostly done because of user interactions.
 Adding new owners, editing existing ones or providing new specialities for veterinarians is often done via forms.
 Which data the form holds is quite often done via forms, which are prefilled if data should be edited.

     <form class="ui form" role="form" action="/sling/content/owners/*" method="POST">
       <div class="field">